-Especially at Mic.
-3 in a distance of 845 m to the wind turbine, the SNR is critical.
-However, to extend the database those data is also used for the validation.
+Especially at Mic 3 at a distance of 845 m from the wind turbine, the SNR is critical.
+However, to extend the database those data are also used for the validation.
 By carefully listening to the recordings of the validation cases, a negligible influence of the background noise on the useful signal is ensured.
-It should be stated that the highest wind speed bin (BIN 4) was chosen in the analysis of SNP, even though some of the validation cases were recorded at lower wind speeds.
-That means the worst
+It should be stated that the highest wind speed bin (bin 4) was chosen in the analysis of SNR - even though some of the validation cases were recorded at lower wind speeds.

-0 in the analysis of SNR - even though some of the validation cases were recorded at lower wind speeds.
 That means the worst scenario was investigated.
-In addition, only two measurements over a period of 5 minutes were available for BIN 4.
+In addition, only two measurements over a period of 5 min were available for bin 4.
 It can be expected that the wind turbine noise is dominant at the third microphone for all cases.